-Effective Program Management
+What is Effective Program Management?

 For program managers to be successful, they need a host of skills they can tap into.
 This first and foremost includes effective communication skills due to their broad responsibilities and high-level visibility given the important nature of the programs they oversee.

 There are three distinct types of communication: status reporting, direction setting, and problem solving:

 - Status reporting requires considerable written, verbal, and organizational communication capabilities.
 They must be able to deliver comprehensive yet efficient status updates to a broad audience in multiple formats with the appropriate level of detail for each individual.

 - Direction setting is required when it comes to informing and shaping the scope and schedule of individual projects (and project managers) that roll up under their programs.
 Objectives and deadlines must be clear and program managers must be willing to ask hard, probing questions to determine how projects are truly progressing.

 - Problem solving comes into play on a continual basis for program managers.
 When obstacles, challenges, and resistance arise (which happens quite often over the life of a program), they must be willing to dive into the details and create action plans to ensure the program isn’t put in jeopardy.